ActiveDev/adcloud/README.md

 ## Mock IDM
 When using the security features in the gateway, this mock identity management server can be used to generate JWTs.
 This is just a placeholder for demonstrations.

-## Docker
+## adcloud_Docker
-General project that provides docker configurations and information.
+General project that provides information on getting up and running using docker.
+This includes several docker-compose yml files that will setup the entire cloud.
+It's a great way to see just how everything fits together.